 - Data forwarding to a remote collection server using a safe and reliable connection;

-- Reminder function, in order to help patient to follow the medical therapy and perform the planned measurements;
+- Reminder function, in order to help patients to follow the medical therapy and perform the planned measurements;

 - Detection and management of emergency events, both coming from threshold comparison on incoming data or manually submitted by the patient through a selectable list of symptoms;

-- Execution of an operating protocol customized basing on patient’s needs;
+- Execution of an operating protocol customised according to the patient’s needs;

 - System failure detection and management during data acquisition or data transmission to the server;

 Being a general purpose device, all the desired capabilities are implemented with a linux‐based multi threaded software platform directly running when the netbook is switched on.
-It results in a very modular architecture that ensures easy maintenance and upgrades, including future extensions with new sensors or the introduction of new communication standards The gateway follows the operating protocol and executes the tasks as scheduled by the physician.
-When a planned activity time is reached, an alarm calls the patient’s attention and the system helps him following the therapy with messages and animations.
-To accomplish the reminder function the system has an intuitive graphical user interface (see Figure 4) composed by three main areas: on the top the reminder textbox, a summary of the lasts measures on the left and an animation helper on the right.
+It results in a very modular architecture that ensures easy maintenance and upgrades, including future extensions with new sensors or the introduction of new communication standards.
+The gateway follows the operating protocol and executes the tasks as scheduled by the physician.
+When a planned activity time is reached, an alarm calls the patient’s attention and the system helps him to follow the therapy with messages and animations.
+To perform the reminder function, the system has an intuitive graphical user interface (see Figure 4) composed of three main areas: on the top the reminder textbox, a summary of the lasts measures on the left and an animation helper on the right.

 Figure 4 – Screenshot of the home gateway

 The server side, installed at the health service facilities, accepts and processes data from the gateways making them available in the Hospital Information System.
-The H@H server is a web‐based application that receives data from all controlled gateways, providing a detailed process of analysis based on expert systems and finally updating the patient record in the HIS.
+The H@H server is a web‐based application that receives data from all controlled gateways, providing a detailed process of analysis based on expert systems and finally updating the patient’s record in the HIS.
 It exports graphical interfaces that allow the clinicians to request and display: the data of a patient to detect early changes in vital signs, the historical data of a patient, monitoring the progress of the disease and to update the operating protocol.
-The server platform main functions are related to the patient management since their enrolment when the physician inserts the patient data and configures the OP on the basis of the patient needs.
+The server platform main functions are related to the patients management function, since their enrolment when the physician inserts the patient data and configures the OP on the basis of the patient’s needs.
 During the monitoring period the server collects patient measurements coming from the gateway.
-The physician can always access patient clinical data, comparing the patient heath status in different periods by means of measurement trends.
-The platform also highlights the alarms shown during the monitoring with respect to the OP established for that patient or simply to report symptoms manually indicated by the patient.
+The physician can always access patient clinical data, comparing the patient health status at different times by means of measurement trends.
+The platform also highlights the alarms shown during the monitoring with respect to the OP established for that patient or simply reports symptoms manually indicated by the patient.
 If necessary, the physician can modify the OP at any time by producing an automatic and transparent update of the gateway.

 As data exchanged between the gateway and the server involves the public Internet, the HTTPS protocol uses HTTP messages over an SSL channel established after certificate validation, fitting completely the requirements of confidentiality, authenticity and integrity for the data traffic and the web service interaction.